jasoncovelli/mechanical-engineering-portfolio/total-gym-reverse-engineering/README.md

 **Overview**

-Reverse-engineered a commercial incline training system by physically measuring components (tape measure and calipers), reconstructing the geometry in SolidWorks, assembling the system, and producing manufacturing drawings with ASME Y14.5-compliant GD&T.
+Measured and recreated a commercial incline training system by physically measuring components (tape measure and calipers), reconstructing the geometry in SolidWorks, assembling the system, and producing manufacturing drawings with ASME Y14.5-compliant GD&T.

 The project emphasized functional datum selection, tolerance control of critical interfaces, and translation of physical hardware into a parametric CAD model suitable for manufacturing documentation.